hershal-rami/SchedUMD/README.md

 # umd-schedule-builder
 Set-Up:
--Install Python 3.8.3
+-Remove old versions of Python and install Python 3.8.3 -Use pip to install requests
--Use pip to install requests
+    `pip install requests` for Windows
-    The command will be `pip install requests`
+    `sudo pip install requests` for OSX/Linux

 General Plan: